janjoswig/CommonNNClustering/README.md

 -------------

 The `cnnclustering` Python package provides a flexible interface to use the <b>c</b>ommon-<b>n</b>earest-<b>n</b>eighbours cluster algorithm.
 While the method can be applied to abitrary data, this implementation was made before the background of processing trajectories from Molecular Dynamics simulations.
-In this context the cluster result can serve as a suitable basis for the construction of a core-set Markov-state (csMSM) model to capture the essential dynamics of the underlying molecular processes.
+In this context the cluster result can serve as a suitable basis for the construction of a core-set Markov-state (cs-MSM) model to capture the essential dynamics of the underlying molecular processes.
+For a tool for cs-MSM estimation, refer to this separate [project](https://github.com/janjoswig/cs-MSM).

-The package provides two modules:
+The package provides a main module:

-  - `cnn`: (Hierarchical) CNN clustering and analysis
+  - `cnnclustering`: (Hierarchical) common-nearest-neighbours clustering and analysis
-  - `cmsm`: csMSM estimation and analysis

 Features: